Daniel Plan Journey - Get Started

 In addition, in a study published in the Archives of Internal Medicine, researchers confirmed that, “12 months of once-weekly or twice-weekly resistance training benefited the executive cognitive function of selective attention and conflict resolution among senior women.”

-A simple, good way to start resistance training (once you’ve got permission from the doctor to do so) is to exercise using your own body weight doing squats, standing up out of a chair, modified push-ups, lying hip bridges, as well as non-traditional exercises that progress through a full range of motion, such as Thai Chi or Pilates and Yoga.
+A simple, easy way to start resistance training (once you’ve got permission from the doctor to do so) is to exercise using your own body weight doing squats, standing up out of a chair, modified push-ups, lying hip bridges, as well as non-traditional exercises that progress through a full range of motion, such as Thai Chi or Pilates and Yoga.

 If you decide to go to the gym, make sure you begin with a personal trainer who is skilled in working with people in your age group.
 A good trainer will help you know how and when to increase the resistance and intensity of your routine so that you continue building muscle mass and strength without injury.